Propagation of Test Particles and Scalar Fields on a Class of Wormhole Space-Times

 is a positive self-adjoint operator on the Hilbert space of square integrable functions of $\rho$.
-Wald \cite{Wald1979} has proven that for such operators, given some well-behaved initial data, solutions to the wave equation remain bounded for all time and hence the scalar field $\varphi$ is stable for $\xi<1/2$.
-However, for $\xi>1/2$ this operator is not positive definite and Wald's argument breaks down.
-In fact, the $l=0$ mode gives rise to a negative definite potential and hence this mode is always unstable.
-It is actually sufficient to consider only the $l=0$ mode since this mode places the strongest constraint on $\xi$ for stable solutions, i.e., the smallest value of $\xi$ for which there exists an unstable mode occurs for $l=0$.
-To see explicitly that this mode is unstable for $\xi>1/2$, we impose quasi-normal mode boundary conditions of pure outgoing radiation at both spatial infinities and adopt the WKB approximation to compute the $l=0$ quasi-normal mode frequencies \cite{IyerWill1}, we obtain
+Wald \cite{Wald1979} has proven that for such operators, given some well-behaved initial data, solutions to the wave equation remain bounded for all time.
+Hence, it is clear from (\ref{eq:potentialbr}) that the scalar field $\varphi$ is stable whenever $2 q \xi+\tfrac{1}{2}(1-q)>0$.
+Solving this inequality for $\xi$ implies that